-The lake also holds a very large population of yellow perch, which were illegally introduced to the lake in 2011, and also features fine bass fishing, particularly in high summer when this lake is welcome camping retreat.
+The lake also holds a very large population of yellow perch, which were illegally introduced to the lake in about 2011 and have exploded to dominate the catches here.
+Curlew also features fine bass fishing, particularly in high summer when this lake is a welcome camping retreat.

 The nearly 900-acre lake itself is long and narrow, running north-south.

 Curlew Lake is believed to be a remnant of the Ice Ages, along with the rest of the Curlew Valley.

 The lake also is home Curlew Lake State Park, on the lake’s southeastern shore.

 The downside — or, perhaps, upside, depending on your perspective — of fishing at Curlew Lake is that it’s well off the beaten path.
 Republic, a town of about 1,000 people, is a few miles to the southwest in lightly populated Ferry County.

 The closest city of any size is Penticton, British Columbia, with all of about 34,000 residents, about two hours to the northwest.

 Spokane is at least a two-and-a-half-hour drive, 120 miles or so southeast of Curlew Lake State Park.

 The area is gorgeous, though, and the weather in summertime couldn’t be better.

 Winters are cold and snowy, and when the lake freezes over, ice fishing becomes a popular activity at the state park, which offers year-round access.